null .

 Mustang SVO Powertrain Design and Specs

-A new water cooling system and additional fine-tuning would see a solid bump in power for1985.5 and 1986 models.
-All SVO Mustangs utilized a Borg Warner 5-speed gearbox.
+A new water-cooling system and additional fine-tuning would yield a solid power bump for the 1985.5 and 1986 models.
+All SVO Mustangs utilized a Borg-Warner 5-speed gearbox.

 • Engine